 7. Scheduled messages (Telegram)

-This is probably one of the most requested features in WhatsApp, but it’s been available in Telegram for over a year now.
+This is probably one of the most requested features in WhatsApp, but it’s been available in Telegram for a long time now.
 It allows you to pick a date and time for a message to be delivered.

 Unfortunately, message scheduling on WhatsApp requires third-party apps right now.
 We’d love to see native functionality though, as it could be handy for birthday wishes, reminders you need to send to people, and more.